Homotopy invariants of singularity categories: The main results

 where $\phi$ can be written in the form

 \end{cor} \begin{proof} By \cite{BurkeStevenson}*{Theorem~6.4} (which extends \cite{Orlov09}*{Corollary~2.9}) the graded singularity category has a semi-orthogonal decomposition

 where $a$ is the Gorenstein parameter (which is negative in this case provided the singularity category isn't trivial, so the sequence has length $a$).
-Since $\Lambda_0 \cong k^n$ is a semisimple algebra and $\AA^1$-homotopy invariants are functors sending localizations to triangles and inverting derived Morita equivalences, the isomorphism $\a1(\sfD_\sg(\gr \Lambda)) \cong \a1(k)^{\oplus n|a|}$ is a formal consequence, as noted in Remark \ref{rem:SOD}.
+Since $\Lambda_0 \cong k^n$ is a semisimple algebra and $\AA^1$-homotopy invariants are functors inverting derived Morita equivalences, the isomorphism $\a1(\sfD_\sg(\gr \Lambda)) \cong \a1(k)^{\oplus n|a|}$ is a formal consequence, as noted in Remark \ref{rem:SOD}.

 Since $\Lambda_0 = \Lambda/\rad(\Lambda)$ all the simples are gradable and so Theorem~\ref{thm_main1} applies to give a cofibre sequence